This article is the second part of our series on installing bathroom vanities and sinks. Read on to learn more.

 Verify where at least one stud is in the wall behind your new vanity, measure and mark its location on the vanity nailer, and drill a pilot hole for the 3-inch screw that will hold it in place.

 Step 1 - Install the New Vanity

 Minimize the chance for damage (and make the vanity lighter and easier to move) by taking out any drawers and removing the doors.
-Protect your floors and move the vanity into position, then slide it into place with the water and drain pipes coming through the holes you cut in the back.
+Protect your floors and move the vanity into position, then slide it into place with the water and drain pipes coming through each of their respective holes.
 Check that the cabinet is level (both side to side and front to back), and use shims to level it if necessary.
 Once the vanity is level, attach it to the wall using 3-inch screws.

 Step 2 - Installing the Top and Sink

-If your new vanity has a built in or molded sink, you will need to install the faucet before you put the top in place.
+If your new vanity has a built-in or molded sink, you will need to install the faucet before you put the top in place.
 Start by putting the faucet through the precut holes and hand tighten them.
 Now turn the vanity top over and use a wrench to firm them up.
-Attach flexible water supply lines to the base of the faucet and the tail pipe to the sink drain.
+Attach flexible water supply lines to the base of the faucet and the drain pipe from the trap to the sink drain.
 Finally spread a bead of silicone caulk all around the edge of the countertop, then turn it over and position it on the vanity with the backsplash tight against the wall.

 Step 3 - Final Steps

-Attach the flexible feed lines to the water supply valves and connect the sink tailpiece to the trap and drain.
-Run a small bead of caulk around the base of the faucet and where the vanity top butts against the backsplash, and then install moldings around the base of the vanity.
+Attach the flexible feed lines to the water supply valves and connect the sink drain pipe to the trap and drain.
+Run a small bead of caulk around the base of the faucet and where the countertop butts against the backsplash, and then install moldings around the base of the vanity.
 Finally, turn the water back on and check for any leaks.

 Back to Part 1: Removing the Old Vanity